 How to Configure and Use GitHub with ScrumDo

-Tag a merge request (or any commit within that merge request) with a ScrumDo card, and the merge request will show up on the Card in ScrumDo.
+GitHub pull requests works nearly identically to the support for GitHub commits.
+To use it, tag a pull request (or any commit within that pull request) with a ScrumDo card, and the pull request will show up on the Card in ScrumDo.

-When configuring the GitLab integration, there are several configuration options you can choose from.
+When configuring the GitHub extra, there are several configuration options you can choose from.
 Those options are explained below.

-This will cause any card that already exists in ScrumDo, or any new card created, to be uploaded to the GitLab repo as a new issue.
+This will cause any card that already exists in ScrumDo, or any new card created, to be uploaded to the GitHub repo as a new issue.

 After the initial upload, changes will be synchronized between the card and the issue.

-Download GitLab issues into the ScrumDo import queue
+Download GitHub issues into the ScrumDo import queue

-This will cause any existing, or any newly created GitLab issues to be downloaded into ScrumDo’s import queue, from there you can choose to import them into your ScrumDo project.
+This will cause any existing, or any newly created GitHub issues to be downloaded into ScrumDo’s import queue, from there you can choose to import them into your ScrumDo project.

 After the initial download, changes will be synchronized between the card and the issue.